 For those who are interested, the information can be found in the Berkshire Hathaway's letter to shareholders for 2016 http://www.berkshirehathaway.com/letters/2016ltr.pdf starting on page 21.

-Glenn Hilber is a Certified Financial Planner with over 9 years experience and the owner of Precision Wealth Management, an independently owned financial planning firm.
+Glenn Hilber is a Certified Financial Planner with over 9 years experience and the owner of Precision Wealth Management.

 This represents general information only.
 Before making any financial or investment decisions, we recommend you consult a financial planner to take into account your personal investment objectives, financial situation and individual needs.